hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

-for 'fuzzy matching' of media files needing for file supersedence (eg `file01_2024.01.001.mp4` with `file_01_new.2024.02.03`) with the old file deleted, and to synchoronize multiple identical copies of files in folders across disks taking care of old/new/updated files, and deal with read-only `overlaysf` due to issues with its staging updates etc, I gave up.
+for 'fuzzy matching' of media files needing for file supersedence (eg `file01_2024.01.001.mp4` with `file_01_new.2024.02.03`) with the old file deleted, and to synchoronize multiple identical copies of files in folders across disks taking care of old/new/updated files, and deal with read-only `overlaysf` due to issues its with staging file updates etc, I gave up.

 In a chat with chatGPT, it put me onto `mergerFS` with `SnapRAID`.